Personal cloud: Server device cloud

 In many ways cloud servers work in the same way as physical servers but the functions they perform can be very different.
 Typically, the cloud server is an on-premises device that is connected to the Internet and gives users the functions available on the online cloud but with the added benefit and security of the files being in their control on their premises.

 The server cloud has been historically enterprise-based deployed by businesses needing an in-house cloud.
 However, there are also in-house options available for individual users.

 Home-made clouds

 For the more technologically proficient user a common solution for using a personal cloud is to create a home-made cloud system by connecting an external USB hard drive to a Wi-Fi router.
 This enables both wired and wireless computers to access the USB hard drive and use it for storage or for retrieving files a user needs to share on the network thereby acting like a cloud.

-The challenge for the home-made cloud is that in order to set it up a user has to have a certain degree of skills in technology and network setup.
-This solution is not for novices and average consumers.
-If this setup is not done by a tech expert the biggest issue will be security and leaving the files accessible to anyone with technical knowledge.
+Setting up a personal cloud requires a user to have particular skills in technology and network setup.
+One of the risks associated with improper setup is security, and leaving the files accessible to anyone with technical knowledge.
 Not every router supports this type of access and modification.